 Your first impression of this dessert would be the image of a bunch of seaweed by the green and brown it has.

-This dessert is derived from the Guangdong region of China.
+One little fact: This drink is actually derived from a traditional sweet in China, the Guangdong region to be exact.
 It includes lotus seeds, dried longans, jujubes, seaweeds cooked separately then mixed together with sugar syrup.

 This creamy dessert is a promotion for Vietnamese avocado before it becomes well-known.